HL7/cqf-measures/input/pages/using-cql.md

 {: #negation-rationale}

-Evidence that "Antithrombotic Therapy" medication administration did not occur for an acceptable medical reason as defined by a value set referenced by the eCQM (i.e., negation rationale):
+Evidence that "Antithrombotic Therapy" medication administration did not occur for an acceptable medical reason as defined by a value set referenced by the QM (i.e., negation rationale):

 ```cql
 define "Antithrombotic Not Administered":